-When Indian will be celebrating the 70th Independence Day on 15th Aug 2017, we all remember the role of the father of the nation Mahatma Gandhi in our freedom struggle.
+When Indians will be celebrating the 70th Independence Day on 15th Aug 2017, we all remember the role of the father of the nation Mahatma Gandhi in our freedom struggle.
 Documentaries are made on his leadership qualities.
 However, the aspect of Gandhiji which is not known to many is his love for Naturopathy for good health.

-Today we are going to peep into his this side of life.
+Today we are going to peep into this side of life.
 Some of is quoting and writing about naturopathy are given below:

 Gandhiji explained the spontaneous working system of Nature in Indian Opinion dated 11-1-1913: